 Section 1.
-Leave without pay may be granted to any regular employee by the City Manager for any period of time up to twelve (12) months for personal, professional, or family reasons, or for time beyond the medically certified period of temporary disability following childbirth.
-The City Manager shall have the discretion to grant leaves without pay for other reasons consistent with the best business interest of the City.
+Leave without pay may be granted to any regular employee by the City Manager for an extended but limited period for personal, professional, or family reasons, or for time beyond the medically certified period of temporary disability following childbirth.
+The City Manager shall have the discretion to grant leaves without pay consistent with the best business interest of the City and applicable law.

 Section 2.
 Authorization.
 All leave without pay must be requested by the regular employee in writing as soon as the need for such leave is known.
 All written requests shall state the reason for the leave and the amount of leave time needed.
-Written requests shall be submitted to the employee's department head, and referred to the City Manager with the department head's recommendation.
+Written requests shall be submitted to the employee's department head and referred to the City Manager with the department head's recommendation.
 All leave without pay shall be approved in writing by the City Manager setting out the terms, conditions, and length of said leave.
 The City Manager has the discretion to reduce or deny the leave without pay request when the reduction or denial is in the best business interest of the City.

 Section 3.
 Return to Work.
-Failure to return from any leave without pay on or before a designated date, will be considered a voluntary resignation and cause for denying re-employment within the City.
+Failure to return from any leave without pay on or before a designated date, will be considered a voluntary resignation and cause for separation of employment within the City.
 Employees on leave without pay may return to work early, provided notice is given to their department head at least two (2) regular City workdays in advance.

 Section 4.
 Benefits.
-If an employee is on approved FMLA or OFLA leave, the City will continue the employee's health coverage on the same terms as if the employee had continued to work.
-Employees wishing to maintain health insurance during a period of approved FMLA or OFLA leave will be responsible for bearing the cost of coverage.
-When an employee enters leave without pay status or when pay is insufficient to cover the cost of the employee's portion of premiums, the employee must decide to pre-pay the premiums, incur a debt, or terminate enrollment.
-The employer must receive notice of the employee's decision as soon as the employee becomes aware that his/her pay is insufficient to cover the cost of premiums.
+If an employee is on approved FMLA or OFLA leave, the City will continue the employee's health coverage consistent with applicable law on the same terms as if the employee had continued to work.
+Employees will be responsible for payment of any cost share for insurance contributions.
+When an employee enters leave without pay status or when pay is insufficient to cover the cost of the employee's portion of premiums, the employee must decide to pre-pay the premiums or incur a debt.
+The employer must receive notice of the employee's decision as soon as the employee becomes aware that their pay is insufficient to cover the cost of premiums.
 If an employee elects to pre-pay premiums, they must be paid to the City's Finance Department by the premium due date.
 Failure to do so, will result in the employee incurring a debt.
 When an employee incurs a debt for premiums due while on approved FMLA or OFLA leave, the City will pay both the employer and employee portions.
 In return, the employee agrees to repay the City for the employee's portion of the premiums paid on their behalf once the employee returns to pay status, at a rate of one and one-half times of the current premium due, until the debt has been paid in full.
-If the employee terminates employment before the debt has been satisfied, the debt will be collected by withholdings from any salary payments from the City, or recovered by payment of a lump sum from the employee.
+If the employee terminates employment before the debt has been satisfied, the debt will be collected by withholdings from any salary payments from the City or recovered by payment of a lump sum from the employee, consistent with applicable law.
+The provisions of this section are considered a written agreement between the Union and employee for the purposes of payroll deduction.

 Section 5.
 Re-employment.
 Employees returning from an approved leave without pay are entitled to return to their same position or a similar position in the same class and pay step.
-Provided, however, if the employee's anniversary date fell during a leave without pay period, the employees' anniversary date shall be adjusted accordingly for the time away on leave, unless otherwise required by law.
+Provided, however, if the employee's anniversary date fell during a leave without pay period, the employee's anniversary date shall be adjusted accordingly for the time away on leave, unless otherwise required by law.